codarrenvelvindron/codarren.github.io/_posts/2021-01-02-Day2-Training-for-CEHv11.md

  - Click on wappalyzer and see that the only header google is leaking is that it is sitting on Google Web Server
  - Now what do we know of Google Web Server?
  - Nothing ?
 Yes, security by obscurity !
+ - Now, go to your own blog/website, and do the same.
+ - The more information wappalyzer finds,the more you are leaking to the outside world.

 ## Being Certified
 The syllabus of [CEHv11](https://www.eccouncil.org/wp-content/uploads/2020/09/CEHv11-Brochure.pdf) is hands on: